thephpleague/period/docs/4.0/chart/labels.md

 title: Adding labels to the generated charts
 ---

-# Setting the Dataset labels
+# Generating interval labels

 By default you are required to provide a label for each item present in a `Dataset` object.
-The package provides a `LabelGenerator` interface that ease generating labels for stroking.
+The package provides a `League\Period\Chart\LabelGenerator` interface that ease generating labels for stroking.

 A `LabelGenerator` implementing class is needed for the `Dataset::fromItems` named constructor, to create a new instance from a collection of `Period` and/or `Sequence` objects;